 Chicago Bulls NBA Cup schedule, results, and standings

-The second iteration of the NBA's newest annual tournament begins on November 12.
+The second iteration of the NBA's newest annual tournament began on November 12.
 After initially being called the "In-Season Tournament," it is now called the "NBA Emirates Cup."
 While the name differs, the randomized groupings, unique court designs, and drawn-out play will carry over from the inaugural tournament a season ago.

 An ever-adapting league, Adam Silver and the NBA ushered in the early-season tournament to increase fan engagement and incentive competition.
 Last season's competition was unequivocally a success.
 Viewership shot up, social channels were set ablaze, and players praised the games' intensity.
 Silver's newest adaptation is certainly here to stay.